 Businesses don’t hire workers because they are charitable and like helping the working class.
 They only hire workers when it is impossible to profit without workers—and then fire the workers as soon as their jobs fail to make enough money for the company.

 In short, businesses don’t want to create jobs; they only do it when absolutely necessary, and destroy the jobs as soon as it is profitable for them.

 Direct spending that puts more money in the hands of people at the lower end of the scale has been found to be far more effective at stimulating the economy.
-Food stamps, work sharing programs, unemployment benefits, and other programs to help the working poor have great stimulative value, as well as creating working-class jobs with things like infrastructure.
+Food stamps, unemployment benefits, spending on infrastructure, and other programs to help the working poor have great stimulative value.

 On the other hand, tax cuts for rich people and corporations are among the least stimulative actions you could take, and actually drain the economy.

 It has been demonstrated again and again that the economy works by “profits-up,” not “trickle-down.”